University of Idaho

 Finance & Administration

-$27.89 per hour or higher commensurate with experience
+$27.89 per hour or more, commensurate with experience

-Reporting to the director of Environmental Health and Safety.
-Manage the University's hazardous waste management, PCB management, used oil management and hazard communication programs.
-Provide technical expertise in the handling, use, storage and characteristics of hazardous materials.
-Respond to emergencies involving hazardous materials.
-This is an essential position that will be called upon in the event of an emergency and/or University closure.
+Reporting to the director of Environmental Health and Safety, this position directs and supervises within the Hazardous Materials Program by managing the University's hazardous waste management, PCB management, used oil management and hazard communication programs, providing technical expertise in the handling, use, storage and characteristics of hazardous materials and responding to emergencies involving hazardous materials.
+This is an essential position that will be called upon in the event of an emergency and/or university closure.

-- Education: Bachelors degree in related field or combination of education and experience totaling at least 6 years with a minimum of 10 hours in chemistry.
+Education: Bachelors degree (or higher) in chemistry or related scientific field with a minimum of 10 hours in chemistry.

 Physical Requirements & Working Conditions:

-- Waste handling and emergency response duties require the wearing of protective and respiratory protection equipment and require lifting or otherwise moving objects weighing up to 500 pounds, using material handling equipment as necessary.
+Waste handling and emergency response duties require the wearing of protective and respiratory protection equipment and require lifting and/or otherwise moving objects weighing up to 500 pounds, using material handling equipment as necessary.

 Open Until Filled: